rphair/frankenwallet/README.md

 1. how to use the [Linux command line](https://github.com/jlevy/the-art-of-command-line#readme) with some fluency (i.e. not just copy / pasting everything);
 1. some experience installing your required blockchain software (e.g. [cardano-cli](https://github.com/IntersectMBO/cardano-cli) or [Eternl wallet](https://eternl.io)) on a conventional system.

 Therefore the definition of "support" for this project is to respond to ***high level*** questions about how the Frankenwallet software components work together.
-There are many other support forums for Linux software and system administration, and questions of that nature would be pursued there before submitting issues here.
+There are many other support forums for Linux software and system administration, and questions of that nature should be pursued there before submitting issues here.

-Alternatively: the goal of Frankenwallet "support" is for a growing community of participants to answer each others' questions about how to build the best tools & workflow for security and privacy of cryptocurrencies.
-Well-considered issues and discussions will help us achieve this: especially in the course of review by representative community members and subject matter experts (see [CONTRIBUTING > Review](CONTRIBUTING.md#reviews).
+The goal of Frankenwallet "support" is for a growing community of participants to answer peer-to-peer questions about how to build the best tools & workflow for security and privacy of cryptocurrencies.
+Well-considered issues and discussions will help us achieve this: especially in the course of review by representative community members and subject matter experts (see [CONTRIBUTING > Reviews](CONTRIBUTING.md#reviews)).

 ## Resources